Purvag02/dealwalaDB/README.md

 # Codeing Part to configure the liquibase to Database

 Firslty create a Database from Terminal

 Step1:  sudo -u postgres psql

 Step2: create database
         command: "database_name"

-Let's write a Code to generate postgres database, create a folder and in it create a liquibase.properties file.
+Let's write a Code to generate postgres database, create a folder DB and create a liquibase.properties file in DB folder.

 Write a Code by following content which is attached on my git repository.

-Then create a dbChangelog.xmll file in which we are going to define our table
+Then create a dbChangelog.xml file in DB folder in which we are going to define our table.

+Command to "DB" and run command: liquibase update

+Now you can see the Database configuration.